snipsco/snips-platform-docker/README.md

 To do so, retrieve an assistant package on the console and unzip it on your machine.

+Then, you can either mount your assistant folder within the snips-platform container or build a new container to include your assistant.

-### Mount your assistant in your snips platform container
+### Method 1 - Mount your assistant in your snips platform container

 To provide this assistant to your container without modifiying it, execute the following command to override the default assistant subfolder located at `/usr/share/snips/assistant`.